MrLogarithm/cdli-accounting-viz/docs/UserGuide.md

 ## User Guide

 # 1. Introduction
 This is the user guide for the commodity visualizations in `framework/app/tools/commodity-viz/`.
-Technical documentation is available [here](https://gitlab.com/cdli/framework/-/blob/phoenix/feature/commodities/app/tools/commodity-viz/README.md).
+Technical documentation and install instructions are available [here](https://github.com/MrLogarithm/cdli-accounting-viz/blob/master/README.md).

 These visualizations are intended to help users explore how various goods are represented in the ancient economy.
 Using these tools, users are able to discover how frequently a given item is recorded in ancient accounting texts, how often groups of items occur together, what varieties or subtypes of an item have been recorded, and more.